G. K. Vasan: Union Minister of Shipping

-Other Interest
+Other Interests

-G. K Vasan is an avid admirer of Carnatic music, happened to develop out of natural bonding between Cauvery and Carnatic music.
-He is currently the Chairman of board of Trustees for 'Thiruvayiru Thyagabrahma Mahotasa Sabha' which sponsors an 'Annual Aradhana Festival of Thyagaraja', a tribute to saint composer Sri Thyagaraja Swamy.
+G. K. Vasan is an avid admirer of Carnatic music, happened to develop out of natural bonding between Cauvery and Carnatic music.
+He is currently the chairman of board of Trustees for 'Thiruvaiyaru Thyagabrahma Mahotsava Sabha' which sponsors an 'Annual Aradhana Festival of Thyagaraja', a tribute to saint composer Sri Thyagaraja Swamy.

-He shows greatest interest in the activities of Sabha like his father G. K. Moopanar whose period as a president of 'Thiruvayiru Thyagabrahma Mahotasa Sabha' achieved the greatest milestone in making the programme, as an all India and International festival including then President of India presiding over the function.
+He shows greatest interest in the activities of Sabha like his father G. K. Moopanar whose period as a president of 'Thiruvaiyaru Thyagabrahma Mahotsava Sabha' achieved the greatest milestone in making the programme, as an all India and International festival, including then President of India presiding over the function.

 Music is a holy concert to God and a great instrument of National integration.
 Playing Nagaswaram and Thavil are 'Mangala Isai' means auspicious Music for all occasions.